Part one of a three-part essay based on the talk I gave at Smashing Conference.

 His next initiative was to commission a proprietary typeface the company could use to distinguish its publicity and announcements from that of other advertisers.
 In his brief to Edward Johnston, Pick stated that this new typeface should

 have the bold simplicity of the authentic lettering of the finest periods and belong

 unmistakably to the twentieth century.

-Johnston sought inspiration for his typeface from hand drawn letters he’d seen on the side of a tradesmen’s wagon, and its introduction proved to be a dramatic change.
-Contemporaries derided his creation as a betrayal of well-designed lettering; by the centenary of its introduction in 2016, ‘London’s handwriting’ was widely celebrated by the design community.
+Johnston sought inspiration for his typeface from hand drawn letters he had seen on the side of a tradesmen’s wagon, and its introduction proved to be a dramatic change.
+While his contemporaries derided his creation as a betrayal of well-designed lettering, by the centenary of its introduction in 2016, ‘London’s handwriting’ was being widely celebrated by the design community.

 Pick would remain in charge until shortly before his death in 1941.
 During the 30 years he managed London’s transport, Pick had instigated what today we might call a corporate identity programme – dare I say, a design system – and its core tenets remain in place to this day.